itsmicah722/ArchGuide/docs/dual_boot/pre_installation.md

 # Pre-Installation Guide
-The pre-installation includes the setup prior to the dual boot and later intallation of arch linux along side your existing x64-bit Windows 10/11 OS.
+The pre-installation includes the setup prior to the dual boot and later installation of arch linux along side your existing x64-bit Windows 10/11 OS.
 Note that no prior knowledge is required for completing this guide, I assume you know very little/nothing about the subject.
 I'll walk you through step by step.

 ---